purdue-mars/VIP-GEAI/README.md

 Get the robot to pick up the brick in the right bin and place it in the left bin within the target green zone via following a joint-space trajectory in open-loop

 #### Part 2: Oops!
 Knocked something over!
-Adding obstacles avoidance...
+Adding obstacle avoidance...

 A gentle introduction to motion planning algorithms to create collision-free trajectories to complete the pick and place task.